scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 7
 - **Duration:** instant

 Make a spellcasting roll vs a targets stamina.
-On success the target gains Poison 1 for the next 10 minutes, gaining an additional level for every crit.
+On success the target gains Poison 1 for the next 10 minutes, gaining a level for every crit.

 Add a target for every level above 1st.